luischaparroc/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 * Tested on Ubuntu 14.04 LTS

 ## Files
-All of the following files are scripts and programs written in C:
+All of the following files are programs written in C:

 | Filename | Description |
 | -------- | ----------- |